-As a SaaS-based lifecycle management solution for IT operations, OpsRamp is designed to ensure the confidentiality, integrity, and availability of critical data.
+As a SaaS platform for IT operations management, OpsRamp is designed to ensure the confidentiality, integrity, and availability of critical data.

 A standards-based security architecture is implemented to guarantee the highest levels of security, control, availability, and scalability.

 Agents are installed on customer target resources which are on a private network.

 - The agent needs outgoing communication with the Gateway on 3128 (HTTPS proxy server).

 - The agent establishes a connection with the connection grid in the Cloud after OAuth2-based authenticatiom.

 Gateways are virtual appliances that collect data from the managed environment.
 Gateways have the following characteristics:

 - Sit in a client internal environment with a private IP behind the firewall.